 Lock up behind you!

 It sounds simple, but it’s easy to forget in the panic of Christmas travel.
 Lock your windows and, if possible, your cupboards too.
-Then, if you have one, set your burglar alarm and be sure the door is locked behind you.
+Don’t leave items visible from your windows and doors.
+If you have one, set your burglar alarm and be sure the door is locked behind you.
 There’s nothing worse than that feeling you’ve forgotten to do it.
 Also remember to let your landlord know if you’re away, they can then keep an eye on your house.
 If you trust your neighbours, and only with the landlords consent, give them the landlords number in case they spot something.

 Timers are your friends